oleksii-kachura/luncher/README.md

 * If there are no scripts on Campaign Scripts page adds a new one
 * On Campaign Settings page moves Campaign Scripts and Mappings out of additional settings
 * Alternative document title option adds Campaign prefix and client name to the title tag
+* Adds a possibility to filter options in selects on pages like Mappings, Campaign Pages/Actions

 ###### Built-in:
-* Adds a possibility to filter some select options
 * Replaces spinner gif to have transparent background
 * When adding a new script adds some dummy code to Script field in order to prevent validation error when saving with blank script body
 * When creating action with type "Sales amount" sets value multiplier to 0.01